diana-hep/oamap/README.rst

     [<Record at index 0>, <Record at index 1>, <Record at index 2>, <Record at index 3>,
      <Record at index 4>, ...]

-This ``stars`` object behaves like a Python list, and each element is a Record, or class instance.
+This ``stars`` object behaves like a Python list, and each element is a Record (i.e. class instance or struct).

 .. code-block:: python